Distributed Representations of Lexical Sets and Prototypes in Causal Alternation Verbs: Conclusions and Future Work

-Future work should choose different pre-trained vector models, in order to try and replicate these results.
+To amend the limitations mentioned in \S\ \ref{sec:discussion} (noise from parsing and extraction, lexical sets not fully representative), further research should: resort to an enhanced database with a wider sample, try to reduce the parsing error with state-of-art parsers, and add sense disambiguation for polysemous word forms \cite{grave2013}.
+Also, it should choose even more pre-trained vector models, in order to try and replicate these results.
 In particular, the new vector models could be optimized for similarity through semantic lexica \cite{faruqui:2015:Retro} or based on syntactic dependencies \cite{seaghdha2010latent}.
-The experiments in this work may be extended to other languages, either individually or through a multi-lingual word embedding \cite{faruqui2014improving}.
+The experiments in this work may be extended to other languages, either individually or through a multi-lingual word embedding model \cite{faruqui2014improving}.
+In fact, cross-lingually correlations are more clear-cut than those emerging single languages \cite{haspelmath2014coding}.